isacdaavid/phd_thesis_markdown/source/09_chapter_1_introduction.md

 for motivation, and therefore for planning and behavior [@schwarz-1990].
 Emotions are causally connected to various responses in the peripheral nervous system (both somatic and autonomic) and endocrine activity.
-Memory formation can no longer be understood without the participation of distinct mechanisms that are emotion-selective [@ledoux-1994].
+Memory formation and associative learning can no longer be understood without the participation of distinct mechanisms that are emotion-selective [@ledoux-1994].

 The predispositions of an individual's emotional dynamics is an often ignored personality trait.
-It might seem odd to talk about normally emerging psycho-physiological states in relation to health, yet this relationship can't be stressed enough.
+It might seem odd to talk about normally emerging psycho-physiological states in relation to health; however their marriage can't be stressed enough.
 First, emotions themselves can be symptomatic of illness, as is the case of disgust.
 More directly, there's little doubt that affections[^affection] such as extended depression and phobias should be considered illnesses in their own right.

 [^affection]: Interestingly, the word "affection" can refer to both
     maladies and emotions.
 Particulartly in psychology, an affect is a